go-seidon/local/README.md

   "call_stack": "",
 }
 ```
+2. Inject logger to mysql instance (logging to stdout with plaintext)
-4. Separate db write and read
+3. Separate db write and read
+4. Add `repository-postgre` implementation

 ## Nice to have
 1. Separate findFile query in DeleteFile and RetrieveFile